 If you plan to purchase the best headlight restoration kit, simply follow the directions from the manufacturer.
 If you still choose not to, despite the low price, there are some other options to consider.

 Sandpaper – Many people turn to this option first.
-While they do provide results, there’s a risk involved.
+While they do provide good results, there’s a risk involved.
 If you’re careful, you’ll remove some discoloration.
 Otherwise, you might remove a layer to the lenses.
 That’s why we can’t recommend trying this.
 That doesn’t mean you won’t try it – just be careful what grit paper you use.

 Polish – This falls into the same category with vinegar.
 You’ll have to work hard to make it work, and you might end up with some glare when you’re done.
 Depending on how severe your discoloration is, you might need to remove the headlight to perform your task properly.